FilippoSalterini/assignment2_rt_ros2/README.md

 is moving after 5 second he stop, if the user want to choose a new direction must run again the node.

 # NOTES
+*I forgot to remove the RobotMotion function since the functionality was eventually implemented in the main function*

 The interface with the user is not perfectly programmed, it is a simple program just to set a direction and a speed,  if the user set a wrong input like a direction that is not [forward] [backward] [left] [right] the robot, by default , will go forward.
 Also is it required to choose not high values for the speed, as said the default speed fot the robot is 0.2 (m/s)